 The land that forms the base for the coral reef to grow and other marine species to sustain are the remains of the sediments of the Great Dividing Range, Australia’s most extensive mountain range.
 When Queensland floated into the tropical waters 25 million years ago, coral reefs started to develop.
 Still, the creation of river deltas and oozes due to sedimentation from the Great Dividing Range harmed coral growth.
 The substrate of the Great Barrier Reef may have had to considerably build up so that it was far away enough from further sedimentation of the mountains.

 Today’s structural base on which the new corals are growing is supposed to have formed 20,000 years ago.
 From 20,000 years ago till 6,000 years ago, sea levels grew progressively, and as they increased, coral reefs started forming on hills rather than on coastal plains.
 The hills became continental islands with growing sea levels, and corals grew around them as time went by.
 When the islands submerged, the reefs grew on them, known as the cays/reefs.
 In present times, the sea level has not prominently increased over the last 6,000 years.
 The present reef structure is estimated to be 6,000 to 8,000 years old.

 Photo Credit: Janderk / PD Photo

-The Great Barrier Reef Heritage Area has been divided into 70 bioregions, 30 are reef bioregions and 40 are non-reef bioregions.
-Coral reefs are categorized according to their types such as Fringing reefs, Lagoonal reefs, Crescentic reefs, and Planar reefs and they together form the Great Barrier Reef or as they call it GBR.
+The Great Barrier Reef Heritage Area has been divided into 70 bioregions, 30 are reef bioregions, and 40 are non-reef bioregions.
+Coral reefs are categorised according to their types: Fringing reefs, Lagoonal reefs, Crescentic reefs, and Planar reefs and they together form the Great Barrier Reef or, as they call it - GBR.